Levi2288/Akira-Client/README.md

 1. [Avast Approval](https://media.discordapp.net/attachments/985108702518460416/1055584219885224046/image.png?width=1002&height=248)

 `2.
 Why is it free?`
-- I dont know :sunglasses: i feel like it
+- Because i hate myself :sunglasses: :sob:

 `3.
 How do you make money?`
 - The only income i have from Akira right now is [Patreon](https://www.patreon.com/AkiraClient).
 Feel free to donate 1$ or so :D